nencyvadadoriya/React-JS/employe-app/README.md

 - ✅ Professional employee-related **illustration**
 - ✅ Tailwind CSS for modern design & easy customization
 - ✅ Mobile-friendly (hamburger menu for small screens)

 ---

+## 🌗 Dark/Light Theme
+- Toggle between **dark mode** and **light mode** using the top-right button in the navbar.
+- Tailwind CSS `dark:` variants are used to style components.
+- User preference can be saved using `localStorage` in React.

+---